 Incoming students are assigned an individual advisor who will guide them with their choice of courses and will help them with the first steps towards the choice of a research field.
 Once an M.A. essay topic is chosen, the M.A. sponsor becomes the main advisor.

 The M.A. degree is awarded in October, January and May.
 Please consult with the Graduate Coordinator, Benita Dace, for all questions concerning deadlines for applying.
 In order to get credit for the M.A. essay, students must register for G8092 M.A.
 Essay Direction.

 Whatever their entering status, all students take the introductory class (“Proseminar”) in their first semester.
-Students with advanced standing might also be required to take the Stylistics class.

 Students are awarded the M.Phil. degree upon completion of six Residence Units and all departmental requirements for the Ph.D. except the dissertation.